 – Experiential Component and Knowledge Sharing –

 Mentees may engage in projects, case study exercises, observations, and/or program governance activities.
-Topics may include: overview of career pathways, best leadership and management practices and the shared governance structure at California community colleges
+Topics may include: an overview of career pathways, best leadership and management practices, and the shared governance structure at California community colleges

 – Mentoring Sessions –